 I don’t know if this is true, but I was curious to find out.
-I didn’t like the idea of waiting months or years for this to happen, so I built a little tool to vibrate my guitar while I’m sleeping, to do it easily, and to do it for free.
-Maybe you’d like to try it too.
+I didn’t like the idea of waiting months or years for this to happen, so I built a tool to break-in my guitar while I’m sleeping, to do it easily, and to do it for free.
+You can try it here too.

 The Guitar Vibrator Tool

-The way this works is pretty simple: put your guitar close to a computer/phone/speaker that’s playing one of these sound files, wait several days, and see if it makes your guitar sound better.
-Simple!
+The way this works is pretty simple: put your guitar close to a speaker that’s playing one of these sound files, wait several days, and see if it makes your guitar sound better.
+Easy!

 Use Guitar Vibrator via Spotify…